 - Excel export and import function so you can instantly export your template to Excel with just one click.
 On the flip side, you can easily import your Excel spreadsheet and turn it into a sleek monday.com board in just a couple of clicks.

 - Map views that let everybody see asset locations on a map.
-That means everybody knows where to find a resource all the time.
+That means everybody always knows where to find a resource.

 Sounds pretty great, right?
 We think so, too.
 But don’t take our word for it.
 Try it free now.